janfait/mappforce/README.md

 <pre>https://YOUR-SERVER-NAME.com/mappforce/api</pre>

-A request to the root endpoint offers only an overview of API methods and a welcome message.
+A request to the root endpoint offers an overview of all available API methods and a welcome message.
 An example response is below:

 <pre>{"error":false,"error_message":"","payload":["Welcome to MappForce, these are the supported API endpoints",{"method":"GET","path":"\/api\/"},{"method":"GET","path":"\/api\/mapping"}, ... ,{"method":"POST","path":"\/api\/sfdc\/{object}\/create"}]}</pre>

 #### 3.2\.
-Creating a Lead
+Creating a Lead in Salesforce

 * * *